kaaengine/kaa/docs/reference/transitions.rst

 To create a Transition you'll typically need to pass the following parameters:

 * :code:`advance_value` - advance value for given transition type (e.g. target position for :class:`NodePositionTransition`).
-* :code:`duration` - transition duration time, in miliseconds
+* :code:`duration` - transition duration time, in seconds
 * :code:`advance_method` - an enum value of :class:`AttributeTransitionMethod` type which determines how the :code:`advance_value` will be applied to modify the appropriate node property.
     * :code:`AttributeTransitionMethod.set` - node's property will be changed towards the advance_value over time
     * :code:`AttributeTransitionMethod.add` - node's property will be changed towards the current value + advance_value over time